EA4MP/EA4MP/README.md

+# EA4MP
-# This is an approach that integrates Deep Code Behaviors with Metadata Features for Malicious PyPI Package Detection
+## An ensemble approach that integrates deep code behaviors with metadata features for malicious PyPI package detection

 You can reproduce our tool according to the following steps：